 Child labour is the use of children in industries, business, and households especially when illegal or considered in human.
-According to the United States Department of labour, children work due availability of work, poverty and may others.

 The idea of work as part of childhood training has a very long history since time immemorial; parents have brought up children especially daughters to perform tasks about the house.
 Their' help is needed in washing, collecting water, minding livestock, looking after young children and all the other daily activities that make the household function. today many more children and young people work in households which are not related to their own when this kind of traditional childhood training becomes a job the child's development may be adversely affected as the researcher discussed below.
-According to Maggie black in her book.
 Non-government Organizations have recently begun to work with or inquired into the situation of children in domestic work.

-Forms of Child labour
+3.1 Forms of Child labour